The Constitution of Engineering Student Council

 - Must maintain communication and meet with officers regularly.

-- Should be aware of financial expenditures.
+- Be aware of financial expenditures.

 - Ensure that the organization is operating in conformity with the standards set forth by Iowa State University and the Student Activities Center.